Legendary Entertainment: 2010s

+2020s–present

 In December 2020, Variety and Deadline Hollywood reported that Legendary Entertainment, financiers, and talent with backend deals were not pleased with WarnerMedia's multi-release plans and non-transparent intentions.
-Legendary was not given advanced notice of the multi-release decision nor given a say in how Dune and Godzilla vs. Kong would be distributed.
+Legendary was not given advanced notice of the multi-release decision nor given a say in how Dune (2021) and Godzilla vs. Kong (2021) would be distributed.
 The studio planned to have discussions with Warner Bros. regarding a more "generous deal" however legal action was considered.
 A few weeks later, Deadline reported that the film could keep its HBO Max release but only if Warner Bros. matches Netflix's $250 million bid.
 In January 2021, The Hollywood Reporter revealed that a legal battle was averted due to Legendary and WarnerMedia nearing an agreement to keep the film's simultaneous release.

 On April 30, 2021, the company hired LionTree Advisors to explore possible deals, including the possibility of merging with a SPAC, making acquisitions, or finding partners.
-On July 22, 2021, it was announced that Legendary is looking for a merger instead of a SPAC.
+On July 22, 2021, it was announced that Legendary was looking for a merger instead of a SPAC.
 On January 31, 2022, a minority stake in Legendary was sold to Apollo Global Management, with Wanda still remaining the majority owner.

 On August 31, 2022, following the lapse of their deal with Warner Bros., Legendary Entertainment began seeking a new partnership, with Sony Pictures and Paramount Pictures among the companies interested.

-On November 28, 2022, Legendary Entertainment reached an agreement with Sony Pictures in which Sony would market, co-finance, and distribute Legendary's films with the exception of China where Legendary East would handle all marketing and distribution on its movies.
+On November 28, 2022, Legendary Entertainment reached an agreement with Sony Pictures in which Sony would market, co-finance, and distribute Legendary Pictures' films with the exception of China, where Legendary East would handle all marketing and distribution for its movies.
 Sony would also handle home entertainment and television distribution for the Legendary titles it distributes.
-The partnership pact does not include Dune: Part Two and Godzilla x Kong: The New Empire as Legendary would continue to remain in business for Warner Bros.
+The partnership pact did not include Dune: Part Two (2024) and Godzilla x Kong: The New Empire (2024), as Legendary would continue to remain in business for Warner Bros.
 Pictures.
 Legendary would also continue to partner with other companies for streaming, such as Netflix, as Sony does not have a streaming service.